ufop-bcc328/straightline/README.md

-# straightline
+# The *straightline* programming language

-Toy programming language from the book Moden Compiler Implementation in ML
+**Straightline** is a micro programming language used in the book series [Modern Compiler Implementation](http://www.cs.princeton.edu/~appel/modern/) by Andrew Appel.